nickfargo/state/src/state.coffee.md

 Unbox a state-bound function unless directed otherwise.

+          unless returnBoxed
-          if not boxed and method.type is 'state-bound-function' method = method.fn
+            method = method.fn if method.type is 'state-bound-function'

 Export `method` and `context` together if the `out` reference was provided.